There are many options when it comes to heart failure treatments. Find out more open-heart surgery and treatments for heart failure.

 Percutaneous Coronary Intervention (PCI), also called coronary angioplasty and stenting, is a procedure using wires and X-rays to guide a small balloon into the narrowed part of a blood vessel in the heart.
 The balloon is then blown up to open up the narrowing.
-This is often followed with placing a wire mesh called a stent inside the blood vessel – to reduce the chance of the narrowing occurring again.
+This is often followed by placing a wire mesh called a stent inside the blood vessel – to reduce the chance of the narrowing occurring again.
 This procedure improves blood flow to the heart muscle and relieves heart pain (chest pain/angina).
-It may also improve the overall heart strength and thus, heart function.
+It may also improve the overall heart strength and, thus, heart function.

 For the heart to pump efficiently, the four valves of the heart must be able to open completely and close appropriately to let blood flow forward.
 In valve stenosis (obstruction), when the valve is not able to open fully, the heart needs to work harder to pump blood forward across the obstructed valve.

 Sometimes, the valve leaflets do not close tightly.
 This is called valve regurgitation or incompetence.
-Then, a proportion of blood will flow backwards resulting in inefficient heart function.
+Then, a proportion of blood will flow backwards, resulting in inefficient heart function.

-Types of replacement valves:
+Types of Replacement Valves:

-Coronary Artery Bypass Graft (CABG) is open heart surgery which brings blood flow back to the heart muscles.
+Coronary Artery Bypass Graft (CABG) is open-heart surgery which brings blood flow back to the heart muscles.

 The purpose of this surgery is to bypass blocked heart arteries using an artery in the chest wall or veins taken from the legs.